AngeloDamante/simpsonet/README.md

 # simpsonet
-A simple CNN to detection [Simpson](https://en.wikipedia.org/wiki/The_Simpsons) characters.
+A simple CNN to detection [The Simpsons©](https://en.wikipedia.org/wiki/The_Simpsons) characters.

 ## Directories Layout
 ```